Tyrn/wei/the-insider-en.typ

 in the computer.

      Denny Hill counterfeited a backup copy of the loading papers and locked it in a safe.
-He was not able to fake the files in the computer itself - the computer was protected too well.
+He was not able to fake the files in the computer itself---the computer was protected too well.

      Three days later Denny shoved Jack the Ripper virus into the  computer,